Skip links

 Forever 21’s Bankruptcy Hints at Shifting Priorities of Consumers

-This is a huge blow to the company that has personified the American dream.
+This marks a significant setback for a company that once embodied the American dream.

 Why Forever 21 Suffered Such a Mauling?